|

 that the railroad passed through on a route could be easily found, that’s also provided.

-Not covered are any of the depots or other buildings or structures along a railroad.
+Also not covered are any of the depots or other buildings or structures along a railroad.

 All of Antrim, Benzie, Charlevoix, Grand Traverse, Kalkaska, Leelanau, Manistee,